DurgaBhavaniVankini/Linux-Server-Configuration/README.md

 ### Step 5: Create a new user account named `grader`

 - While logged in as `ubuntu`, add user: `sudo adduser grader`.
-- Enter a password (twice) and fill out information for this new user.
+- Enter a password `grader`(twice) and fill out information for this new user.

 ### Step 6: Give `grader` the permission to sudo